PKUFlyingPig/cs-self-learning/docs/CS学习规划.en.md

 > There’s nothing like building your own relational database to deepen your understanding of database systems.

 CMU's famous database course [CMU 15-445: Introduction to Database System](数据库系统/15445.md) guides you through 4 projects to add various functionalities to the educational relational database [bustub](https://github.com/cmu-db/bustub).
-The experimental evaluation framework is also open-source, making it very suitable for self-study.
+The experimental evaluation framework is also open-source, making it very suitable for self-learning.
 The course experiments also use many new features of C++11, offering a great opportunity to strengthen C++ coding skills.

-Berkeley, as the birthplace of the famous open-source database PostgreSQL, is no less competitive.
-[UCB CS186: Introduction to Database System](数据库系统/CS186.md) has you implement a relational database in

- Java that supports SQL concurrent queries, B+ tree indexing, and fault recovery.
+Berkeley, as the birthplace of the famous open-source database PostgreSQL, has its own course [UCB CS186: Introduction to Database System](数据库系统/CS186.md) where you will implement a relational database in Java that supports SQL concurrent queries, B+ tree indexing, and fault recovery.

 ### Compiler Theory